bbaga/github-scheduled-reminder-app/README.md

 ![Java CI with Maven](https://github.com/bbaga/github-scheduled-reminder-app/actions/workflows/maven.yml/badge.svg)

 # github-scheduled-reminder-app
-Scheduled reminders about PRs and Issues
+Scheduled reminders about PRs and Issues.
+This project may be useful for teams using GitHub Enterprise versions that doesn't have the reminder feature implemented yet.

 ⚠ This is all experimental work, not meant to provide any value at this stage!

 # ToC
 1. [Development](#development)